renzibei/fph-table/docs/ci.md

 Simulated D1 misses are compared as an upper bound with 1% of headroom, about ninety times the drift measured on a construction-only change.
-This is the counter that sees a runtime parameter: `max_load_factor` 0.6 to 0.9 leaves the disassembly byte-identical and moves D1 misses 8.6% and wall clock 9.2%.
+This is the counter that sees a runtime parameter, which the disassembly cannot: changing `max_load_factor` leaves the machine code byte-identical and moves the misses.
+Measured, 0.6 to 0.9: D1 misses -8.6%, wall clock -9.2%.

+Two limits on its reach.
+It is one-sided, so that 0.6 to 0.9 case **passes** — it is the faster direction, and only a regression fails.
+And its sensitivity is lumpy rather than linear: 0.6 to 0.45 moves nothing at all, because `Ceil2` rounds both to the same slot count.

+The parser requires the callgrind output to name `Ir`, `D1mr` and `D1mw`.
+A column it cannot find would read as zero on both sides and compare equal, which would retire half the gate without saying so.

 Branch simulation is off; valgrind's predictor is a 2004 bimodal model and reported 14 mispredicts per million probes here.

-Use the `allow-cost-increase` label, `[allow-cost-increase]` in a commit message, or `--allow-change` locally.

 ## Tests